Is Safe Money in your future? Safe, safer, safest.

-Should your important money be an investment or should it be a deposit?
+Should your significant money be an investment or should it be a deposit?
 How do you know the difference and how do you decide what is best for you?

-For the truest definition of “Safe Money” let’s look at it in its purest forms…safe…..safe and free from risk.
+For the most accurate definition of “Safe Money” let’s look at it in its purest forms…safe…..safe and free from risk.

-If your money is to be totally risk free you only have three options.
+If your money is to be risk-free you only have three options.
 These options are based on the underlying guarantees that come with these products.
-If the very worst scenario happened…would your money still be safe?
+If the very worst scenario happened, would your money still be safe?
 Your options are: